 Pros and Cons of collection architectures

-This table shows pros and cons of local, SPAN, and TAP collection architectures:
+This table highlights pros and cons of local, SPAN, and TAP collection architectures.

 For more information on network collection methods, see the Splunk blog post Everything you always wanted to know about SPAN ports, Network Taps, Packet Mirrors, and the Splunk App for Stream (but were afraid to ask).

 Stream data capture configuration basics